ripple-alpha/ripple-alpha-lib/docs/index.md

 Type | Description
 ---- | -----------
-[payment](#payment) | A `payment` transaction represents a transfer of value from one account to another.
-Depending on the [path](https://ripple.com/build/paths/) taken, additional exchanges of value may occur atomically to facilitate the payment.
+[payment](#payment) | A `payment` transaction represents a transfer of value from one account to another. additional exchanges of value may occur atomically to facilitate the payment.
 [order](#order) | An `order` transaction creates a limit order.
 It defines an intent to exchange currencies, and creates an order in the XLA Ledger's order book if not completely fulfilled when placed.
 Orders can be partially fulfilled.
 [orderCancellation](#order-cancellation) | An `orderCancellation` transaction cancels an order in the XLA Ledger's order book.
 [trustline](#trustline) | A `trustline` transactions creates or modifies a trust line between two accounts.